 Our calculations are based on Bayesian statistics and p-values are not relevant in this context.
 As to why we prefer to use Bayesian statistics instead of classical statistical tests, the main reasons are:

 - Most people want to calculate statistical significance also while the ad study is running, not only after it has ended.
-However, if you do this with classical statistical tests and stop the Ad Study when a statistically significant result is reached, you actually affect the result of the test.
+However, if you do this with classical statistical tests and stop the ad study when a statistically significant result is reached, you actually affect the result of the test.
 The fact that testing alone can change the outcome might sound surprising.
-The reason this happens is that the outcome always fluctuates during the Ad Study.
+The reason this happens is that the outcome always fluctuates during the ad study.
 The more often you check, the more likely you are to check at a moment when the result happens to be statistically significant.
 Just using Bayesian statistics does not magically make the problem go away, but it allows us to be more flexible and reduce the problem to a negligible level.
-You can find more information here.
+For more information on the topic, see this article on repeated significance testing errors.

 - Another problem is that p-values are more often misunderstood than not.
 The large p-value is often taken to mean that there is no difference; however, it could also mean that you just do not have enough data yet to draw conclusions.
 Bayesian statistics allows us to calculate quantities that are more intuitive and more useful than p-values: how likely it is that there is a difference, and how large the difference is.
 These are, after all, what most people really want to know.